- Utility Services

-The goal of the City of Robinson's water conservation use ordinance is to achieve a voluntary reduction in water usage to conserve the available water supply and protect the integrity of water supply facilities to conserve the available water supply and protect the integrity of water supply facilities, with particular regard for domestic water use, sanitation, and fire protection, and to protect and preserve public health, welfare, and safety and minimize the adverse impacts of water supply shortage or other water supply emergency condition.
+The goal of the City of Robinson's water conservation use ordinance is to achieve a voluntary reduction in water usage to conserve the available water supply and protect the integrity of water supply facilities, with particular regard for domestic water use, sanitation, and fire protection.
+It's also to protect and preserve public health, welfare, and safety and to minimize the adverse impacts of water supply shortage or other water supply emergency condition.

 Outdoor Water Conservation

 - Check your water meter and the bill to track usage.

 - Water your lawn or garden in the early morning, or evening when temperatures are cooler to minimize evaporation.

 - Use sprinklers for larger areas of grass.
 Water small patches by hand to avoid water waste.

 - Choose shrubs and ground covers instead of turf for hard-to-water areas such as steep slopes and isolated strips.

 - Install spa covers and check for pump leaks.

 - Use drip irrigation for shrubs and trees to apply water directly to the roots where it is needed.

 - Report broken pipes and obvious irrigation system malfunctions to property owners or water provider.